 There are several ways to become qualified as a sports psychology consultant.
 A qualified consultant has an academic background in sports psychology.
 Why?
 Because that demonstrates credentials and lends credibility.
 What kind of education is best?
 One that provides the consultant with exposure to experienced professionals.
 The Internet is full of people who claim to be experts in performance psychology due to personal experiences or a special understanding of life.
 Do not trust anyone without accredited academic credentials.
 Without those, a consultant cannot understand the theoretical foundations of sport and exercise psychology and apply them to you.

-There are basically 2 kinds of degrees in sports psychology.
-There are those with a Masters degree (M.Ed, MA or MS), and a Doctoral degree (Ed.D. - Doctor of Education, Ph.D. - Doctor of Philosophy, or Psy.D. - Doctor of Psychology).
-If someone has earned one of those degrees that has a Sports Psychology emphasis, that person could be qualified to call themselves a sports psychology consultant.
+There are basically two kinds of degrees in sports psychology.
+There are those with a Masters degree (M.Ed, M.A., or MS), and a doctoral degree (Ed.D. – Doctor of Education, Ph.D. – Doctor of Philosophy, or Psy.D. – Doctor of Psychology).
+If someone has earned one of those degrees that have a sports psychology emphasis, that person could be qualified to call themselves a sports psychology consultant.
 The level of their expertise is something you need to research to make sure you are working with someone who knows what they are talking about.

 Academics are people that teach sports psychology in a classroom setting.
 Many times these are professors in colleges and universities.
 But are they qualified to help you?
 Many times they are not qualified even though they have the educational credentials.